 The Delta King is an authentic 285-foot riverboat that was originally built in Glasgow, Scotland and Stockton, California.
 The King and her identical twin, the Delta Queen, were christened on May 20, 1927, and began their daily river voyages between San Francisco and Sacramento in June of that year.
 At 6:00 p.m. each evening, the grand monarchs of the Delta left their docks for the 10 ½ hour trip that included prohibition era drinking, jazz bands, gambling and fine dining.

 A stateroom was $3.50, but for a dollar and “…your own blanket” the night could be spent on the Cargo Deck.

 The completion of the Golden Gate and Bay Bridge in 1937 and 1938 spelled the doom of the California river boat.
 By 1940 the King and Queen were out of business and readied for transport to New York.

 Then the war broke out.
 Both the King and Queen were drafted into the U. S. Navy to serve on San Francisco Bay as net tenders, floating barracks, troop transports and hospital ships.
 They were painted Navy gray and renamed YFB 55 (Delta King) and YFB 56 (Delta Queen).

 At the conclusion of the War, the Delta Queen was purchased by the Green Line Steamers of Cincinnati and taken, via the Panama Canal, to the Mississippi River where she served as the flagship of the Delta Queen Steamboat Company.
-When the Queen left for the east, she took the engines from the Delta King for spare parts.
+When the Queen left for the east, she took the steam engines from the Delta King for spare parts.
 The Delta King has been towed everywhere it has gone since then.

 Five pain-staking years later the Delta King reopened to reign, once again, as the heralded monarch of the Sacramento River.